andrew/ultimate-awesome/README.md

 - [Data-Structures-Algorithms-Python](https://github.com/MoigeMatino/Data-Structures-Algorithms-Python) - This repository features DSA problems & solutions in Python adapted from structy.net course.
 I created it as a resource to help others enhance their problem-solving skills and build proficiency in Python.
 Whether you're a beginner or a seasoned programmer, this comprehensive guide can help you develop your abilities and excel in your career.
 - [awesome-saas](https://github.com/nekanero/awesome-saas) - A curated list of Software as a Service (SaaS) tools.
 - [Awesome-AI-LLMs-in-Radiology](https://github.com/openlifescience-ai/Awesome-AI-LLMs-in-Radiology) - A curated list of awesome resources, papers, datasets, and tools related to AI in radiology.
 This repository aims to provide a comprehensive collection of materials to facilitate research, learning, and development in the field of AI-powered radiology.
-- [awesome-ai-agents](https://github.com/PathOnAIOrg/awesome-ai-agents) - Collection of Materials on AI Agents.
-- [awesome-puppy-linux](https://github.com/puppylinux-woof-CE/awesome-puppy-linux) -  A list of awesome applications, software, tools and other materials for Puppy Linux.
 - [awesome_slam_papers](https://github.com/qxiaofan/awesome_slam_papers) - 主要汇总优秀的SLAM Papers 以及优质的开源代码与学习资源.
 - [awesome-aws-research](https://github.com/randyridgley/awesome-aws-research) - A curated list of awesome Amazon Web Services (AWS) libraries, open source repos, guides, blogs, and other resources for Academic Researchers new to AWS.
 - [awesome-multimodal-deception-detection](https://github.com/Redaimao/awesome-multimodal-deception-detection) - A reading list for research topics in multimodal deception detection.